keithel/openscad-build-docker/README.md

 Once you have openscad built, you may want to test it out.
 You can do that on the host side, by setting LD_LIBRARY_PATH to a directory with the Qt libs, as well as the openscad build directory.
-As part of setup.sh, once everything is built, the needed libraries that are not available on the host side (assuming Ubuntu 23.10) are copied into the openscad-build directory, and launching openscad, like so:
+As part of build.sh, once everything is built, the needed libraries that are not available on the host side (assuming Ubuntu 23.10) are copied into the openscad-build directory, and launching openscad, like so: